What makes Ireland a great study destination

 If you are looking for an exciting international experience in a beautiful English-speaking country, Ireland is a great option to consider.
 Find out more about this exciting destination.

-If you’re considering studying abroad for your bachelor or masters studies, and you are interested in diving into a new culture and engaging in an experience that will inspire you to step outside of your comfort zone, then studying abroad in Ireland in 2020 might be a great choice for you.
+If you’re considering studying abroad for your bachelor's or master's studies, and you are interested in diving into a new culture and engaging in an experience that will inspire you to step outside of your comfort zone, then studying abroad in Ireland in 2020 might be a great choice for you.
 SchoolApply specializes in helping students from around the world apply to and gain acceptance to the university that is the right fit for them.
 Ireland is home to plenty of universities that meet the needs and preferences of SchoolApply students and its popularity as a study abroad destination continues to grow.

 Why study abroad in Ireland?